herve3527/PatchaMapImporter/README.md

 Perform over 50 aerial stunts, grind any corner, send big airs in the PIPE!
 PIPE also includes some fun Easter Eggs for those willing to explore and think outside the box.

---WHY IT EXISTS--
+## Why it exists

 The modding community is creating so much maps that I can't remember what's the name of the map i want to play.

 I created this mod for adding personnal datas to the maps (name, rating, riding types, authors, descriptions) and an UI to filter the maps using theses datas.
 This data are stored inside a JSON file in the CustomMaps folder.

 This mod DOES NOT RENAME NOR CHANGE THE MAP FILES.
 It only use this json file to store data.
 Don't delete it or the maps will be back to the default values (name = filename, rating=50, all types of riding).
 Feel free to make backup of it.

---HOW IT WORK--
+## How it work

 You need BMX PIPE 1.9.9, Unity Mod Manager installed and running as well.
 Follow the tutorials in the pinned messages in the #help channel in https://discord.gg/S89swkZ for installing Mods inside PIPE BMX.